tatyanakoroleva00/portfolios/README.md

-These are all websites (personal and made with free templates *FT).
-!Important Placed in the order of creation.

 Personal websites:

-01. Flowers_website - My first personal website (I modified it in the next same-named file).
-I added a new design, got rid of some animated hover effects, turn the visual map into a link.
-Time: 2days.
-01-2.
-Flower_website_new_design - The second attempt of the same website.
-Colours are softer.
+01. Flowers website.
+A commercial project. - In process of creation...
-*My_portfolio_website - the website about me as a Junior Front-end Developer & my Alter Ego.
-In process of creation...
+02. About me.
+A personal page. - In process of creation...

-Free Templates:

-02. MoGO website.
-I make it with free templates.
-In Photoshop, I find the necessary info about the text style, line-heights, margins and paddings, download photos pre-loaded pics.
-The whole website is done.
-It is a 10 pages website.
-My high speed of typing and knowledge of English + computer intuition & logics help me much.
-Time: 3 days.
-03. Watches website.
-It was a free template website.
-I've already done it once with the help of some YouTube blogger.
-Now, it was my attempt to do it.
-Time: 1h30 mins.
-04. Pipernet_is_here - The website from the site Stepik.org.
-Free Template.
-Time: 2h.
-05. FT_John.
+Free Templates (I found these websites on free template websites and re-created with Figma the same projects).
+The order corresponds to the creation order.

+01. MoGO website.
+02. Watches website.
+03. Pipernet is here.
+From the website Stepik.org.
+04. John.
 Free template website.
-*FT_LogoType  - In process of creation...
+05. LogoType  - In process of creation...